tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库My SQL/购买指导/调整实例费用说明_intl_en.md

 ## Billing Method for Downgraded Instances

 #### Pay-as-you-go
-If you choose to degrade a pay-as-you-go database instance, it will be billed at the tier 1 pay-as-you-go price for the new configuration.
+If you choose to downgrade a pay-as-you-go database instance, it will be billed at the tier 1 pay-as-you-go price for the new configuration.

 ## Documentation
 TencentDB for MySQL supports quick adjustment of instance specification and allows flexible scaling operations.
 For more information, please see [Adjusting Database Instance Specification](https://intl.cloud.tencent.com/zh/document/product/236/19707).